 Pierre Duhem was a rare genius.
-One hundred years after his death, his name is still mentioned in thermodynamics texts.
-But what is unusual for a modern academic is that he was important to more than one discipline.
-You will also find his name in philosophy [_1_] , economics and history of science textbooks.
+Before turning his attention to the history of science, Pierre Duhem had already made important contributions in physics, economics and philosophy of science [_1_] .
 One can hardly think of a better candidate for a historian of science; accomplished in both Math and Physics, meticulous in his research, and aware of both the cultural and philosophical issues in science.

 Duhem's early historical work was well received.
 He wrote books on the history of mechanics and several on Leonardo da Vinci before attempting the massive 10-volume System du Monde.
-The first volume, dealing with Greek science, was sent to Isis.
-Isis was the most important journal on the history of science at that time.
-George Sarton, its editor, is commonly referred to as the father of the history of science.
-Duhem's work received a very positive review and George Sarton even let Duhem know that he was looking forward to the other volumes.
+The first volume, dealing with Greek science, was sent to George Sarton for review.
+George Sarton was editor of an important journal on the history of science, Isis.
+Sarton gave the volume a very positive review and even let Duhem know that he was looking forward to the other volumes.

-Pierre Duhem's road to being shunned by the historians of the day was innocent enough.
-His early investigations into the history of science were centered around the scientific works of Leonardo da Vinci.
-And it is clear that he started his investigations with the same bias as other historians of his day: that important scientific developments had not occurred in Christian Europe before da Vinci [_2_] .
-But Duhem was the type that would follow a trail wherever it led.
-If Leonardo da Vinci referred to a source in his works, he would track it down.
-If that source referred to another source, he would follow it too.
+Pierre Duhem's road to being shunned was innocent enough.
+His early historical work centered on Leonardo da Vinci's scientific works.
+He started his work with the common bias that important scientific developments had not occurred in Medieval Europe [_2_] .
+Duhem was a meticulous researcher.
+If Leonardo da Vinci referred to a source in his works, Duhem would track it to its original source and beyond.
 This lead Duhem from Da Vinci to medieval physicists that were proposing concepts associated with more modern scientists such as Galileo and Newton.
-This was a threat to the status quo, especially since Duhem's credentials in physics could not be challenged.
+This was a challenge to the common narrative of the history of science.
 Duhem died before the final volumes of System du Monde were published.
-The manuscripts for the final volumes were blocked from publication and the name of this promising new historian was rarely mentioned in Isis over the next forty years.
+The manuscripts for the final volumes were blocked from publication and his name and work was rarely mentioned in Isis over the next forty years.

 What was in the Da Vinci Codices that was so threatening.
 It was the Parisian Doctors.
 This was a group of priests and bishops from the fourteenth century that had written extensively on classical mechanics.
 They had formulated Newton's First Law of Motion almost three hundred years before Newton had [_3_] .
 They had defined constantly accelerated motion centuries before Galileo.
 Galileo's description and geometric proof of the Odd Number Rule was largely the same as those of the Parisian Doctor, Bishop Oresme.
 We know that Galileo knew of the Parisian Doctors' work from his own writings.
 There was another threat posed by the Doctors.
 There was a direct line from the Parisian Doctors to another group, the Oxford Calculators (see The Calculatores).
 This was another group of priests and bishops studying classical mechanics.
 They had developed the mean speed theorem centuries before Galileo had proposed it (see How original is Galileo’s work on kinematics?).

 Duhem died during World War I. Understandably, publishing manuscripts on medieval history is not a priority during a war.
 The end of war didn't seem to help matters.
 Hermann et Cie. always had an excuse.
 This went on for two decades.
 Helene Duhem never stopped trying to find allies to pressure Hermann to publish.
 The low point came with World War II, when she feared that the manuscripts would be lost.
 With the end of the war came more hope.
 Hermann et Cie. still made excuses.
 Helene, not knowing how to quit, enlisted the support of one of the great nuclear physicists of the twentieth century, Louis de Broglie.
 Even the stature of this Nobel laureate was not enough. de Broglie had to use his position as the Secretary of the French Academy of Sciences to threaten Hermann with a lawsuit.
 The final volumes were published in March, 1954.
 The real da Vinci Code story had ended; 38 years after it began.